 The point is, find a healthier homemade alternative to your favorite fast foods.

 2- Eat more vegetables, fruits, grains, and legumes.
 The base of the Mediterranean diet pyramid should make up the base of every meal.
-When you can, opt for vegetarian entrees like this Cauliflower and Chickpea Stew; Spicy Spinach and Lentil Soup; or Spanakopita (Greek Spinach Pie).
+When you can, opt for vegetarian entrees like this Cauliflower and Chickpea Stew or Spicy Spinach and Lentil Soup.
 Rely more on satisfying, flavor-packed salads to make up a good portion of your plate.
-Some ideas: Kindey Bean Salad; Mediterranean Chickpea Salad; Greek Salad; Bean and Lentil Salad.
+Some ideas: Kindey Bean Salad; Mediterranean Chickpea Salad; Greek Salad; Balela Salad.

 3- Swap fats.
 A good place to start is by replacing butter with olive oil in your cooking.

-4- Reduce your intake of fatty red meats.
-Eat more lean proteins–fish, poultry, eggs–two to three times per week.
+4- Reduce your intake of fatty red meats…a lot.
+Eat more lean proteins–fish about two times a week; and poultry in moderation.
 A few favorites are this Easy Baked Salmon; Shrimp Skewers; One-Pan Halibut and Vegetables; Mediterranean Grilled Chicken; and Egg Shakshuka!

-You can certainly still eat red meat once in a while, but choose leaner cuts.
+You can certainly still eat red meat on occasion (very limited), but choose leaner cuts.
 Lamb is often the red meat of choice in Greece and other Mediterranean countries.
 You might like to try: Kofta Kebobs; Grilled Lamb Chops with Mint Quinoa; or Moussaka (Greek eggplant and lamb casserole).
 For special occasions, I highly recommend Leg of Lamb with Potatoes.

 6- You’ve heard this before,”don’t drink your calories.”
 In the Mediterranean diet, this translates to drinking more water and swapping calorie-laden Margaritas for an occasional glass of red wine.